melody11sung/melody11sung.github.io/_posts/2024-06-20-statistical-learning-ch2.2-model-accuracy.md

 - total error can be decomposed as,
 - $Total Prediction Error = Bias^2 + Variance + Irreduccible Error
 - bias-variance trade-off: increasing model complexity typically decreases bias, but increases variance, and vice versa.
+- The relative rate of change of bias and variance determines whether test MSE increases or decreases.
+- As we increase the flexibility of the model, the bias tends to initially decrease faster than the variance increases, resulting the expected test MSE decline at first.
+However, at some point increasing flexibility has little impact on the bias but starts to significantly increase the variance, making the test MSE increases.

 ### Model Complexity
 - Simple Models: high bias, low variance
 - Complex Models: low bias, high variance

+<br><br><br>
 ## 4. The Classification Setting

 ### Confusion Matrix: